sreeharsha-rav/full-stack_projects/user-crud/user-frontend/README.md

 ## Further Improvements

+- Pagination for the user table
-- Search functionality for the user list
+- Search functionality for the user table